Why Choose a Clinical Psychologist?

 More about me

 I work both in the NHS and in private practice.
-My current NHS role involves working with individuals with severe and enduring mental health difficulties.
+My current NHS role as Principal Clinical Psychologist within a pain management service involves working with individuals with long term pain.
 In my private practice I work with adults presenting with a range of mental health difficulties.
-In the past I have also had experience providing psychological support to doctors in training (through the West Midlands Deanery).
+In the past I have worlked with adults with severe and enduring mental health difficulties and also have a number of years' experience providing psychological support to doctors in training (through the West Midlands Deanery).

 Before training to become a psychologist I worked as a physiotherapist both in the UK and Canada and specialised in pain management.
-This enables me to bring a thorough understanding of physical and mental health conditions to my work.
+This experience enables me to bring a thorough understanding of physical and mental health conditions to my work.
 I always work holistically, and consider the complexities of mind and body interactions.

 I offer a tailored and individualised approach to treatment, which is guided by the individual and their experiences.
 This then informs the most appropriate intervention and therapeutic approach.
 As a clinical psychologist I am also trained in Cognitive Behavioural Therapy (CBT), in which I have attained a Postgraduate Diploma.
 This means I am able to offer CBT as recommended by the National Institute of Health & Care Excellence (NICE).
 I also have specialist training in Eye Movement Desensitisation and Reprocessing (EMDR), which is recommended by NICE for the treatment of trauma.